top of page

 7. feb.2 min læsning

-Picasso at Madoura – Why His Ceramics Matter in Serious Collections
+Art Journal: Picasso at Madoura – Why His Ceramics Matter in Serious Collections

 When Pablo Picasso began working with ceramics in Vallauris in the late 1940s, it marked neither a departure from his practice nor a decorative experiment.
 At the Madoura workshop, ceramics became a medium through which Picasso could translate motifs, forms and symbols already present in his painting and graphic work into three-dimensional objects.
 Plates, vases and plaques were treated not as utilitarian objects, but as surfaces for artistic investigation.
 The collaboration